On the $p$-adic theory of local models: Introduction

-given as the $\Spd O_E$-descent of the $\calG^\dia$-semi-orbit of the $\Spd O_{\breve E}$-sections rationally conjugate to $\mu$.
+defined in \Cref{def_open_semi_homog_fixers}.
 Unfortunately, $\calM_{\calG, \mu}^\circ$ alone does not afford sufficiently many integral points.
-Even varying $(\calG,\mu)$ barely improves the situation.
 Here we resort to variants of the splitting models of Pappas--Rapoport \cite{PR05} in our situation, that is, we use convolutions to partially desingularize the local models.
 For a sequence $\mu_\bullet=(\mu_1,\ldots,\mu_n)$ of minuscule coweights with pairwise disjoint supports, we consider the sub-v-sheaf